grantila/core-types-graphql/README.md

 ( name: string ) => boolean;
 ```

-If this is specified (instead of letting a default name generator be used), an implementation is supposed to generate a name, potentially based on the `baseName` and a `nameHint` (e.g. an interface name and a property name within that interface), and test this generated name against `test`, altering it if necessary until `test` returns `true`, and then return that strin.
+If this is specified (instead of letting a default name generator be used), an implementation is supposed to generate a name, potentially based on the `baseName` and a `nameHint` (e.g. an interface name and a property name within that interface), and test this generated name against `test`, altering it if necessary until `test` returns `true`, and then return that string.

 ## GraphQL to core-types